 This change comes at a time when 20.7% of the current student body identify as Latino.
 The association has been, and continues to be, a vital pillar in the Latino community at LMU, contributing toward the success of our students and the national recognition of the university.
 In 2011, LMU was named among the Top 100 Colleges for Hispanics by The Hispanic Outlook in Higher Education.
 LMU also ranked 7th among private institutions with the most favorable graduation rates for Hispanic students (“Big Gaps, Small Gaps,” The Education Trust, August 2010).

 This decision was made with careful consideration and great respect for the generations that paved the way and for those who are our future.

-As we look ahead to the next 30 years, we take great pride in embracing all Latino cultures, as reflected in our work and in our name.
+As we look ahead to the upcoming years, we take great pride in embracing all Latino cultures, as reflected in our work and in our name.